About a year ago (maybe more – time flies!), someone in a dance teachers’ group on Facebook posed an interesting question:

 This was a particularly vexing topic for me, because I had a hard time even deciding what counts as a “skill ,” anyway.
 Quality dance training imparts so many different benefits: physical, of course, but also social, emotional, creative, cognitive, and even spiritual.
 To narrow down just 5 things I want my students take away from such a massive range of potential lessons was tricky at best.

 But the question has stuck with me, and I think it’s a good one to explore here on the blog.
 To do so in a more manageable way, I’m going to separate my answers out over a few posts, each looking at a different “category” of skill.
-This post is about the top 5 movement or physical skills I try to instill in my students, ones which I hope you will also work toward in your own classes!
+This post is about the top 5 movement or technique skills I try to instill in my students.
+(Check out my lists of social-emotional and artistic skills!)

-Throughout my career I’ve taught in a wide range of settings: everywhere from tudios to colleges to K-12 schools to recreational community programs.
+Throughout my career I’ve taught in a wide range of settings: studios, colleges, K-12 schools, and community programs.
 I’ve worked with students from age 2-60, some of whom where stepping foot into the studio for the first time in their entire lives, and some of who had been dancing even longer than I have.
 I’ve led classes for dancers in the midst of their careers, trained students with professional aspirations, and taught novice students who love dance and those who were forced to be in class because of their school curriculum.
 I’ve taught ballet, pointe, variations, modern dance, contemporary, improvisation, jazz, lyrical, creative dance, pre-ballet and baby tap, and even (cringe) beginner hip-hop class or two.

 Reflecting on the question at hand, given the wide range of students and styles in my background, I’ve realized that my answer is basically the same across the board.
 The essential movement skills are the same, regardless of the teaching/learning environment, the dancers’ age or skill level, or the genre of dance being studied.
 Of course they’ll be presented and explained in different ways, and my expectations for their understanding, embodiment, and application of the skills will differ based on their age, level, and maturity.
 There will also be stylistic differences based on the genre being taught.
-Overall, however, good movement skills are applicable across the board, so without further ado, I humbly present the top 5 movement skills I think your students (all of them!) should master:
+Overall, however, good movement skills are applicable across the board, so without further ado, I humbly present the top 5 technique and movement skills you should be teaching your students – all of them:

 1.)
 Functional Alignment: To put it most simply, all dancers should be working toward an understanding of how their muscles, bones, and joints work together to properly align the body when standing still AND when moving through space on the low, mid, and high levels.
 Students who have this understanding can move safely (without excessive risk for injury) and efficiently (without excess strain, tension, exertion, or awkwardness), and transition more easily among dance styles, choreographers’ expectations, and the demands of different teachers.
 It is also the basis for good balance (and therefore good turns!) and proper extension.